NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ![Rear speaker adapter complete](/images/celica-audio-and-nav-upgrade/rear-new-speaker-adapter.webp) *Rear speaker adapter complete*

-Like I mentioned before if you have proper equipment this part would not be so bad.
-I went through a few birch plywoods before I finally cut one half way decent.
-If you do not have better equipment or have the same mediocre woodwork skills as me, making these brackets will take a little bit of time, but should not hamper your progress.
-If possible might I suggest trying to create these brackets out of an acrylic sheet rather than birch wood for increased durability and humidity resistance.

-Once finished creating the brackets add a bit of [blue loctite 242](https://www.loctiteproducts.com/en/products/specialty-products/specialty/loctite_threadlockerblue242.html) (or equivalent) to prevent the nuts from shaking loose and a bit of foam as seen on the picture above to prevent any rattling against the speaker grille.
+I would suggest to add a bit of [blue loctite 242](https://www.loctiteproducts.com/en/products/specialty-products/specialty/loctite_threadlockerblue242.html) (or equivalent) on the speaker bolts to prevent the nuts from shaking loose.
+Also add a bit of foam tape on the edges as seen on the picture above to prevent any rattling against the speaker grille.
 As far as the wiring in concerned, extend the existing cables you desoldered with [16 gauge speaker wire](https://www.crutchfield.com/p_007CSW16/Crutchfield-Speaker-Wire-16-gauge.html) using the [Kuject butt connectors](https://smile.amazon.com/gp/product/B073RMRCC3) to connect them.
 Then add spade connectors from the [Nilight Quick Disconnect Terminals](https://smile.amazon.com/gp/product/B07V35375X) kit.
 The results will look something like so:

 ![Rear speaker wire extended with spade connectors attached](/images/celica-audio-and-nav-upgrade/rear-speaker-wire-extension.webp) *Rear speaker wire extended with spade connectors attached*

 ![Rear speaker wire extension connected](/images/celica-audio-and-nav-upgrade/rear-speaker-wire-complete.webp) *Rear speaker wire extension connected*

+In the end I went through a few birch plywoods before I finally cut one that was half way decent.
+If you do not have better equipment or have the same mediocre woodwork skills as me, making these brackets will take a bit of time.
+If possible might I suggest trying to create these brackets out of an acrylic sheet rather than birch wood for increased durability and humidity resistance.

 ### Front Speakers